AincradOT/platform/docs/runbooks/bootstrap-gcp-foundation.md

-# Runbook: bootstrap GCP foundation
+# Runbook: bootstrap GCP platform

-This runbook describes the steps to run the GCP foundation Terraform roots for the first time.
+This runbook describes the steps to run the GCP platform Terraform roots for the first time.

 ## Prerequisites